yesplease/docs/docs/feed-creator/css-selectors.md

 For the most flexibility in selecting the desired items on a page, choose ['Advanced selectors'](/feed-creator/quick-start.html#_3-css-selectors) in the main Feed Creator form.

-Feed Creator from version 2.2 uses [Symfony's CSS Selector](https://github.com/symfony/css-selector) to convert CSS selectors into XPath expressions.
+Feed Creator from version 2.2 uses [Symfony's CSS Selector](https://github.com/symfony/css-selector) to convert CSS selectors into XPath expressions (used internally).

 Feed Creator supports a variety of CSS selectors (with [some exceptions](https://symfony.com/doc/current/components/css_selector.html#limitations-of-the-cssselector-component)).